-Hamilton County 4-H Archery Club members will need a bow of their own, in order to practice at home (or at another location) between club practices.
-In addition to a bow, each club member will also need their own arm guard, arrows, and target.
+Hamilton County 4-H Archery Club members will need a bow of their own by January 11, in order to practice at home (or at another location) between club practices.
+In addition to a bow, each club member will also need their own arm guard, finger tab (if needed) arrows, and target.
 Club members who want to start out with a recurve bow should also purchase a sight.

 Many sporting goods stores and archery pro shops carry the equipment needed to get started in archery.
 Some local sporting goods stores may carry a better selection of archery equipment online and may be able to order what you need.

 Some sporting goods stores that carry archery equipment include: